 - Head Pet: To Yukyuk, while the latter is dominated.

-- The Hedonist: His dream is to have his tummy endlessly stroked by Lord Shojo and to be fed an infinite supply of fishes by Belkar.
+- The Hedonist: He apparently doesn't want much from life, as his idea of a perfect world is to simply have his tummy endlessly stroked by Lord Shojo and to be fed an infinite supply of fishes by Belkar.
 Or, in short, he's a cat.

 - Killer Rabbit: Proved in "The Duel Everyone's Been Waiting For", and justified by D&D 3.5 rules.
 All successful attacks deal at least one point of damage, and cats get up to three a round.
 An EL1 encounter of four stray cats can easily wipe out most 1st level adventurers (with actual class levels!) in a single round, especially if the cats use their insane racial stealth bonuses to launch a surprise attack.
 This is why 1st level commoners don't walk down alleyways at night.
-(To further cement that gladiator's demise, Mr. Scruffy is the animal companion of a high-level ranger, giving it more combat bonuses.)
+That's dangerous enough on its own, but Mr. Scruffy in particular is the animal companion to a high-level ranger, making him even deadlier.